lmaruvada/TST/README.md

  TST: Works only for strings (or digital keys).
 Examines just enough key characters and search miss may involve only a few characters.
 Allows for ordered interation, prefix matches.
 The data in inserted sorted.
 I used mutex lock for the atomic operation of inserting input into the TST.
 Most likely my thread handling can be improved upon.
 This is one of the rare times I worked with threads.

-But there is one problem I have not been able to fix yet.
-You will see the error at the end of my output.
-I am unable to end the lookupWords function gracefully.

 Comments and suggestions are welcome.
 My inspiration to use TST comes from the recent course I had taken in Coursera "Algorithms II" offered by Princeton University.